hashicorp/terraform-provider-aws/website/docs/d/opensearchserverless_collection.html.markdown

 * `last_modified_date` - Date the Collection was last modified.
 * `tags` - A map of tags to assign to the collection.
 * `type` - Type of collection.
+* `standby_replicas` - Indicates whether standby replicas should be used for a collection.